timotejroiko/discord.js-light/README.md

          * the collection starts looking for the oldest item to remove and tests each item with this function.
          * if the function returns true, the item is not removed, and the next is tested.
 The first item that returns false is removed, then the new item is inserted.
          * If maxSize is 0 or if updating an existing item, this function is not called.
+         * This example will prevent the bot user from ever being removed due to the cache being full and some other user will be removed instead.
         */
         keepOverLimit: (value, key, collection) => value.id === client.user.id
     },